nrjdalal/smart-registry/README.md

 ### From Specific Files

-Sometimes, you may want to generate the registry from specific pages or components.
-In such cases, you can use the `-f` flag to specify the files.
+If you want to generate the registry from specific files, you can use the `-f` flag to specify the files.

 ```bash
 npx smart-registry -f <file1> -f <file2> -f <file3> ...